GLOBAL MARKETS-Stocks, dollar up modestly after strong jobs data

 The benchmark 10-year U.S. Treasury note fell 11/32 in price to yield 1.63 percent.

-Oil futures prices slipped as investors worried about Europe’s economic problems and the uncertainty over U.S. budget wrangling to avert the $600 billion in tax hikes and spending cuts.
+Oil futures prices slipped on Friday as investors worried about Europe’s economic problems and the uncertainty over U.S. budget wrangling to avert the fiscal cliff.

+Brent crude futures dipped 1 cent to settle at $107.02 a barrel.

-But gold prices rose from a one-month low after the healthy U.S. jobs data did not change the view that the Federal Reserve will keep using economic stimulus to bolster growth.
+But gold prices rose from a one-month low on Friday after the healthy U.S. jobs data supported the view that the Federal Reserve will keep using economic stimulus to bolster growth.

 Spot gold inched up 0.2 percent to $1,702 an ounce, bouncing back from a one-month low of $1,683.79.